NotQuiteApex/JukeBox/README.md

 TODO: put prints in [`hardware/prints`](hardware/prints/) directory.

 # Software
+The desktop app that connects to the JukeBox to control its RGB and display, written in Rust for Windows and Linux.
 See [`software`](software/) directory for the files.

-There exist two versions to target Windows (C#) and Linux (Rust) respectively.
-Both connect to the JukeBox over USB serial to control RGB and show fun graphics on the screen.
-Eventually, it'd be nice to unify the two under a single project.

 TODO: add gpu support to Rust version through nvml-wrapper crate, AMD Display Library through Rust wrappers, and Intel Graphics Control Library through Rust wrappers.